afborchert/lilith/README.md

 running on a Lilith emulator on a Perkin-Elmer 3220 machine running UNIX Edition 7.
 All this happened in summer 1983.

 I haven't changed any of the sources.
-This means that the emulator and its associated tools can no longer be compiled with recent C compilers and even if you manage to get rid of all the K&R style within the C sources, it won't work because of huge portability problems.
+This means that the emulator and its associated tools can no longer be compiled with recent C compilers and even if you manage to get rid of all the K&R style dependencies within the C sources, it won't work because of huge portability problems.
 These utilities were just developed to serve in the development of a Modula-2 compiler for the Perkin-Elmer 3220 architecture and were no longer needed once this goal was achieved.

 Following components are included in the submodules of this
 repository: